forhad47/forhad47/README.md

 - 💬 Ask me about python programming.
 - 📫 How to reach me: abutalebforhad762@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to teach peole.
+- ⚡ Fun fact: I like to teach people.